Home

 Courtesy Dennis Duffer Jr. The booster line fog nozzle is clearly seen in this photo.

-Another glass company that used FC fire engines was Libbey-Owens-Ford Glass, who had several Howe FC-170 Jeeps.
+Corning was not the only glass company that used FC fire engines.
+Libbey-Owens-Ford Glass had several Howe FC-170 Jeeps at plants in the U.S. and Canada.

-Courtesy Josh Halligan Here's another fog engine which appears to be a Bean, but this time it's an FC-170.
-It also served an industrial plant, and when Josh Halligan took these photos was still lettered on its doors (100K JPEG) for the US Steel complex in Duluth, Minnesota.
+Courtesy Josh Halligan Here's another industrial truck which appears to be a Bean, but this time it's an FC-170.
+When Josh Halligan took these photos it was still lettered on its doors (100K JPEG) for the U.S. Steel complex in Duluth, Minnesota.

 Postcard The Duluth Works opened in 1915 and was briefly one of the world's most advanced steel plants.
 Most of the steel it produced was shipped to other facilities for finishing, but in the 1940s when this postcard photo was taken, it also reportedly turned out more than 200,000 miles of barbed wire and 23,000 miles of woven fencing in a year.